fabric8io/fabric8/hawt-app-maven-plugin/readme.md

 JAVA_DEBUG_PORT | Port used for debugging (default: 5005)
 JAVA_AGENT | Set this to pass any JVM agent arguments for stuff like profilers JAVA_MAIN_ARGS | Arguments that will be passed to you application's main method.  **Default:** the arguments passed to the `bin/run` script.
+JAVA_MAIN_CLASS | The main class to use if not configured within the plugin

 Runtime Defaults Configuration
 ------------------------------